machalen/DEXSeq/README.md

 # DEXSeq
-Dockerfile to use DEXSeq in the cluster
+Dockerfile to use DEXSeq with R 3.4.0